LokeshReddy001/RAG/README.md

 ## Indexing the data

+Before we start querying the llm, we have to index our datasets to a table in a database.
 To index the data, keep your files in a folder named `files`( or any other name you prefer and update the `main.py` file accordingly) in the root directory of the repo and set index_creation to True in the `main.py` file:

 ```python
 index_creation = True